 They Can Enjoy New Experiences Together

-Grandkids will want to spend quality time with your kids, opening their eyes to everything that’s out there.
+Grandparents will want to spend quality time with your kids, opening their eyes to everything that’s out there.
 Let your mom and dad take your kids on educational, yet fun outings—to museums, art shows and musical theatre performances.
-Let the grandparents serve as a role model, showcasing their passion for culture.
+Let the grandparents serve as role models, showcasing their passion for culture.
 Kids who are exposed to the arts will be more likely to pursue these experiences on their own as they continue to grow.

 You Can All Be Part of a Team